tabcat/dynamic-content/ARTICLE.md

 ### No Delegated Refreshing of IPNS OR Provider Records

-To realize the edge-computed applications use-case, delegation of publishing of IPNS and Provider Records to the DHT is necessary.
+To realize the edge-computed applications use-case, the delegation of publishing of IPNS and Provider Records to the DHT is necessary.
-Unfortunately there are no official plans to add this feature.
+Unfortunately, there are no official plans to add this feature.

 ## Example